Tarot of the QTPOC Deck Review: The Solar Wanderer's Tarot

 The cards themselves arrive in a clam shell style hard-cover box just a bit larger than the cards themselves.
 If I have to have a box for cards, I prefer this kind of packaging.
 It's compact, easy to store, and rather durable.
 The Solar Wanderer's Tarot box is beautiful, all sides and the insides illustrated with symbols from the deck itself.

-The cards themselves are just a bit larger than the standard tarot deck.
+The deck is larger than your standard tarot deck.
 The card stock is feels good in the hands, flexible but with a sense they'll last.
 If you like a bit of flash you'll enjoy the silver gilded edges.
 Honestly, I could take or leave it.
 Gilded edges often mean the cards will be glossy which doesn't take to photography well and causes the cards to stick together.
 It looks pretty enough.

 For the most part, the Major Arcana titles are the same, not much is different about them.
 The art is very connected to the Rider-Waite-Smith and easily identifiable, with a few odd ones like the strange Emperor.
 It's the Minors where things get interesting.